kevinmhoffman/sevenheadsdesign/README.md

 sevenheadsdesign
 ================

 Seven Heads Design public site design, for contributors to the process.
+Dude!
+This is a change!